apache/spark/docs/monitoring.md

   </tr>
   <tr>
     <td><code>/applications/[base-app-id]/logs</code></td>
-    <td>Download the event logs for all attempts of the given application as a zip file.
+    <td>Download the event logs for all attempts of the given application as files within
+    a zip file.
     </td>
   </tr>
   <tr>
     <td><code>/applications/[base-app-id]/[attempt-id]/logs</code></td>
-    <td>Download the event logs for a specific application as a zip file</td>
+    <td>Download the event logs for a specific application as a zip file.</td>
   </tr>
 </table>